-Neither account has checking writing abilities, but a complimentary ATM card is provided.
-No fees will be incurred if an Allpoint network ATM is used, but using non-Flushing bank ATMs may incur a $3 fee per transaction.
+There is no check writing abilities for either account, but a complimentary ATM card is provided.
+While no fees will be incurred if an Allpoint network ATM is used, using non-Flushing Bank ATMs may incur a $3 fee per transaction.

-Unlike the iGOCD APYs that seem to be on a continual rate roller coaster, the iGOmoneymarket's rate remained constant at 1.10% APY from May 2015 to mid-December 2017.
-In the past nine months, there have been five rate increases, adding a total of 115 bps.
+Unlike the iGOCD APYs that seem to be on a continual rate roller coaster, the iGOmoneymarket's rate remained constant at 1.50% APY from May 2015 to mid-December 2017.
+In the past year, there have been six rate increases, adding a total of 110 bps.

 Launched in May 2017, BankPurely is New York-based Flushing Bank’s second internet division.
-The PurelyMoneyMarket made its debut six months ago, earning 1.50% APY on balances of $25k+.
+The PurelyMoneyMarket made its debut almost a year ago, earning 1.50% APY on balances of $25k+.
 Two days later, that rate was increased to 1.70% APY, with an additional 30 bps added in mid-July.

 In addition to the usual personal information required, you’ll need the account number, routing number, and name of the financial institution if you choose electronic funding.
 Joint and beneficiary accounts require name, date of birth, and Social Security Number; joint accounts also require government issued identification for all owners.